lr-devx/lr-devx/README.md

 I'm AlianDead/Matr-x, an experienced developer!

 ## About me
-High school student from France; Currently learning arm assembly as well as working on ReNote.
+High school student from France; Working on ReNote/Learning ARM assembly.

 ## My projects
  - ReNote/Beyond your productivity;